 Due to the coronvirus, our 2020 sale was canceled.

-We look forward to holding our sale in 2021.
+We look forward to holding our sale online in 2021.

 Please visit the Chelan County Master Gardener Foundation website for more information about our annual sale.